-Dental implants are quickly becoming a common procedure that you have probably heard about when you’ve been in to see your dentist.
+Dental implants are quickly becoming a standard procedure you have probably heard about when you’ve been in to see your dentist.
 Chances go up that you’re at least somewhat familiar with them if you’re missing one or more teeth because they are an excellent option to consider for tooth replacement.

 Bone Density and Dental Implants